 Denis Pennel

-Denis Pennel is a recognized specialist in the transformations of work and human resource management.
-His conviction is that work must be restored to its promise of emancipation in order to support the performance of companies.
+Denis Pennel is a recognized specialist in work transformations and their impacts on managerial practices.
+His conviction is that work must regain its promise of emancipation in order to support the performance of companies.
 He is the author of several bestselling books (including "50 Tips to Regain Energy at Work" Eyrolles 2024 and "Work, the Thirst for Freedom" Eyrolles, 2017) and numerous articles on the labor market.
-A sought-after speaker, he is ranked among the top 25 global influencers on the future of work (Thinkers360) and the top 50 thought leaders on the evolution of work (LeadersHum).
+A sought-after international speaker, he is ranked among the top 25 global influencers on the future of work (Thinkers360) and the top 50 thought leaders on the evolution of work (LeadersHum).
 Denis Pennel has over 30 years of experience in international public affairs and institutional communication, focusing on the evolution of work and human resources.
-Married with two children, he has dedicated his career to developing a better understanding of the evolution of the world of work and influencing employment policies on an international scale.
-He is also a recognized expert within the APM (Association Progrès du Management) community and a trainer at Sciences Po Paris (Executive Programme).
-Denis Pennel served as the General Director of the World Employment Confederation from 2005 to 2024.
-In this capacity, he was responsible for promoting the interests of the recruitment profession to the institutions of the European Union (Commission, Parliament, Council of Ministers) and major international organizations (International Labour Organization, OECD, World Bank…).
+Married and a father of two, he has dedicated his career to developing a better understanding of the evolution of the world of work and influencing employment policies on an international scale.
+He is the creator of the ACE© method, aimed at putting real work back at the center of managerial practices to foster engagement, trust, and pleasure at work, through 3 levers: 1) Framed autonomy 2) Individualized collectivity 3) Deliberate astonishment He is also a recognized expert within the APM (Association Progrès du Management) community and a trainer at Sciences Po Paris (Executive Programme).
+Denis Pennel was the General Director of the World Employment Confederation from 2005 to 2024.
+In this role, he was responsible for promoting the interests of the recruitment profession to the institutions of the European Union (Commission, Parliament, Council of Ministers) and major international organizations (International Labour Organization, OECD, World Bank…).
 Born in 1966, Denis Pennel graduated from the Institute of Political Studies in Paris.
+THEMES OF HIS CONFERENCES - How to recreate collectivity in an increasingly individualistic work world? - Stop taking care of your employees, instead fix their work - The consumer's paradise has become the worker's hell - Boosting energy at work to combat burnouts - Work, the thirst for freedom!

 Prices